Trello vs Monday: Which one is better? (2023)

 Plaky is a free project management tool designed to help teams increase their productivity and accurately track project progress.

 Plaky emerges as a fantastic Trello alternative due to its task management features — and the fact you don’t have to use a Kanban board for all your projects.
-While Plaky gives you 2 board views and an unlimited number of boards for free, Trello saves those features for paid plans.
+While Plaky gives you 2 board views and unlimited boards for free, Trello saves those features for paid plans.

 One of Plaky’s fortes is that it also lets you add as many users and create as many projects and tasks as you want.
 The essential features are completely free, making it a great monday.com alternative for teams looking to slowly scale their businesses.